 To determine the ratio or size comparison between the main stone and accent stones, utilize the outside diameter measurements of the stones or compare Carat weights.
 For assistance in calculating the ratio or choosing stones that are complementary in size, contact one of our diamond experts.

-For Pave settings, smaller accents are generally more aesthetically pleasing due to the greater number of side stones that are used, like in this exquisite platinum pave setting diamond ring.
+For Pave settings, smaller accents are generally more aesthetically pleasing due to the greater number of side stones that are used.
 A solid rule for Pave settings is to choose Diamond Accents that are ⅙ or less the size of the center stone.

-Similarly, a channel set will look sharper with smaller accent diamonds (⅙ or less the size of the center stone), like in this Round Cut Diamond 14K white gold ring.
+Similarly, a channel set will look sharper with smaller accent diamonds (⅙ or less the size of the center stone), like in this Round Cut Diamond 14K white gold ring from James Allen.

 Only certain tension setting designs have accents.
 These settings hold the diamond in place by pressure exerted from the open ends of the ring, rather than using typical prongs.
 Diamond Accents are generally small with tension settings in order not to take away from the intricate design of the setting.
-This Round Cut Diamond with four accent stones in a 18K yellow gold tension setting show how smaller accents can call attention to the center when using the right design.
+This Round Cut Diamond with four accent stones in a 18K yellow gold tension setting from James Allen shows how smaller accents can call attention to the center when using the right design.

 In terms of overall design, the size of Diamond Accents often comes down to personal preference and offering the right balance to the ring.
 Certain designs lend well to smaller side stones, like a channel or pave settings.
 Other designs, like a three stone or side stone setting, appear more balanced when larger side stones are used.
 If you decide on two larger side stones, though, be sure they are almost identical in size and proportions.

 Consider, too, the size of the wearer’s hand and how large the center stone will be.
 Your Diamond Accents shouldn’t be too small or too large in comparison.